 - There is no reliable way of registering scrap automatically.
 Thus operators need to count rejects and enter the information manually.

-- You receive the quality information weeks after the actual shifts.
-You can solve this is by including the data into the OEE calculation in hindsight.
+- You receive quality information weeks after the actual shifts.
+You can solve this by including the data in the OEE calculation in hindsight.

 Learn more: Top 8 OEE Calculation & Monitoring Mistakes